GLOBAL MARKETS-Shares rebound, Treasury yields rise on stronger data

 "We expect a rebound in economic growth in Q2," Roach said in an email, if prices moderate enough to relieve some of the pressure on consumers.

 U.S. and European stocks rallied following gains overnight in Asia.
-MSCI's gauge of stocks across the globe .MIWD00000PUS rose 1.92%, while the pan-European STOXX 600 index .STOXX closed up 1.22%.
+MSCI's gauge of stocks across the globe .MIWD00000PUS closed up 2.0%.
+The pan-European STOXX 600 index .STOXX rose 1.22%.

 "There's this battle in the stock market between what breaks first: inflation or the consumer.
 The stock market is betting that the consumer is going to break and credit markets are betting that inflation is going to break first," he said.